 Single weather stations are an imperfect measure of 80. monsoon spatial variability, but they do provide an opportunity to track long term averages compared to the current year.
 Figure 1 compares 2019 precipitation to date with 2018 and climatology.
 This reveals 2019 is lagging behind average in terms of precipitation and is also a significant departure from 2018's widespread activity that continued into September.

-Plots of daily average and dewpoint temperatures, along with daily precipitation (Fig. 2) illustrate that while increased dewpoint temperatures do not guarantee monsoon precipitation, it is rare to see monsoon55 precipitation in the absence of these elevated dewpoint temperatures.
+along with daily precipitation (Fig. 2) illustrate that while increased dewpoint temperatures do not guarantee precipitation in the absence of these elevated dewpoint temperatures.